Friday's Scottish Gossip

 Callum McGregor's former manager Notts County, Mark Fotheringham, "never had any doubts over Callum making it big" as the Celtic midfielder prepares to win his 50th Scotland cap.
 (Sun)

 Scotland assistant John Carver says Celtic captain McGregor is "a coach on the pitch".
-(Record)
+(Herald - subscription required)

+St Johnstone manager Callum Davidson says Scotland Under-21 goalkeeper Ross Sinclair is knocking at the door of the first team.
+(Courier - subscription required)

+Aberdeen's on-loan Ajax keeper Jay Gorter is putting his future with the Dutch club on hold as he focuses on the Dons.
+(Press and Journal - subscription required)

 Swedish FA boss Mats Enquist believes football has become handcuffed by VAR.
 (Record)